openshift/app-netutil/README.md

   and returns the list to the caller.
 * `GetHugepages()`
-  * This function determines the amount of hugepage memory available to the container and returns the values to the caller.
+  * This function determines the amount of hugepage memory available to each container and returns the values to the caller.
 * `GetInterfaces()`
   * This function determines the set of interfaces in the container and returns the list, along with the interface type and type specific data.